AlexBV117/typesense-cli/README.md

 # Other important info
 On startup a new hidden folder is created in your home directory .typesense-cli.
 This directory contains the config file as well as a place to define your schemas.
 By default, the cli chunks the data sets provided into chunks of 10,000 documents to index at a time.
 Increasing the chunk size may cause instabilities.
+Finally, there is a data file located in .typesense-cli that you can use to store your documents if you wish to.